 After the initial discovery of chimeric albino redwood cones was made in 2015, another four years would pass before we could see this super rare phenomenon again in Coast redwoods.
-Amazingly in the fall of 2019 another tree was found to exhibit sectorial, candy cane like variegation.
+Amazingly in the fall of 2019, another tree was found to exhibit sectorial, candy cane-like variegation.
 Like with the first discovery, clear lines of delineation could be seen separating both the albino and green genotypes on this sectorial chimera.

 The sectorial chimera variegation as it appears on the tree.
 Note how the middle cone appears split down the middle between the two genotypes.
-Again this is incredibly rare to see and one of natures's beautiful expressions of color.
+Again this is incredibly rare to see and one of nature's beautiful expressions of color.

 As we zoom under the microscope, we can see the clear borders between the mutation and normal green cells on this chimeric cone.

 In the last picture, we see the same cone a week later after it started splitting open.
 What adds another level of mystery to the mutational pattern is how the chimeric boundary between the white & green genotypes does not always follow the diamond pattern seen when the cones start splitting open.
 Seeds originating from these border sections may produce chimeric albino seedlings.
 It's estimated that approximately 50 cones on the tree were entirely albino, while just 15 exhibited the chimeric albino variegation seen here.